aftab4370/Green-Basket/CONTRIBUTING.md

-# socialmediaAPP
+# FarmBuddy 2023

 Hacktoberfest-2023

-**This is a beginner-friendly project to help you get started with your [hacktoberfest](https://hacktoberfest.digitalocean.com/).
+**This project will help you get started with your [hacktoberfest](https://hacktoberfest.digitalocean.com/).
 If you don't know where to start, feel free to watch the videos linked below, and read the contribution rules.
 Happy hacking <3 💙 !!**